- Is oil & gas production a good career path?

 - Conditions that oil and gas industry professionals work in can often be harsh.
 You might work in all kinds of weather including oppressive heat.
 If you decide to do offshore rigging, that is even more challenging.

 - Health issues can be an issue due to the contact you will have with various chemicals.
 Breathing in fumes and gases can also impact your respiratory system.

-- Long-term outlook on these jobs could be at risk due to changes in how we produce energy.
-With green technology moving in, the growth of jobs in the industry, and stability of them can be at risk.
+- The long-term outlook on these jobs could be at risk due to changes in how we produce energy.
+With green technology moving in, the growth of jobs in the industry, and its stability of them can be at risk.

 - Workplace safety is a factor, but with the improvement in safety procedures that have happened, worksite injuries are not as common as in the past.
 Workers in the oil and gas industries can be affected by fires, explosions, or other impacts.